Music and other performance ministries

 Drama

 A number of recent attempts have been made to establish drama groups of quasi professional level.
-Carlos Martinez, the mime artist, has such a group in Barcelona and they have a very effective drama on Human Rights which will be performed for the UN in Geneva in February/March 2004.
+Since1987 the mime actor Carlos Martínez has tutored and directed the excellent theatre group Scarcha based in Seville.

 In addition the Madrid group Arte Noble has recently become well known.